Biden’s return to Paris climate accord raises hopes of boost to global action

 John Sauven, executive director at Greenpeace UK, said Mr Biden’s move would breathe global momentum into the Paris deal, following more ambitious pledges last year by China, South Korea, the EU and Japan.

-“The challenge for Boris Johnson is to capture that momentum and convert it into radical action ahead of this year’s climate meeting in Glasgow.
+“The challenge for Boris Johnson is to capture that momentum and convert it into radical action ahead of this year’s climate meeting in Glasgow,” he said.

 “This means rolling out much stronger measures to cut the UK’s emissions in areas like buildings, transport and power.

-“As the summit’s host, this government needs to demonstrate to the world what needs to be done to help us avoid climate breakdown,” he urged.
+“As the summit’s host, this Government needs to demonstrate to the world what needs to be done to help us avoid climate breakdown.”